sourcegraph/handbook/content/departments/engineering/dev/process/engineering_ownership.md

 - It is preferred to list a team (e.g., @sourcegraph/frontend-platform) rather than individuals.
 - If there is an individual with expertise in a given part of the code, who is not on the owning team (e.g., Thorsten Ball with sg), that person should be listed in OWNERS.

-For questions about our use of owners files, please reach out on #dev-experience.
+For questions about our use of owners files, please reach out on #devinfra.